adhocteam/a11y-snippets/ISSUE_TEMPLATE/508_issue_template.md

 ### Issue
 This is a detailed description of the issue.
 It should include a restatement of the issue title, and more background information.

+### Acceptance Criteria
+As a keyboard user, I want to open the Level of Coverage widget by pressing Spacebar or pressing Enter.
+These keypress actions should not interfere with the mouse click event also opening the widget.

 ### Environment
 * Operating System, including <VERSION> or "latest"
 * Browser,including <VERSION> or "latest"